adaugochi/employee-management-system/README.md

 ```

 ## Setup Database
-You can either `create` your own database and `run migration` or simply import the `ems.sql` file in the root directory
+You can either `create` your own database and `run migration` or simply import the `ems.sql` file that is in the root directory

 ### Create Database
 ```sql